btwkenji/pscan/README.md

 └── README.md
 ```

-## installation
+## Installation

 ```shell
 git clone https://github.com/kenjitheman/portscanner
 ```

-## usage
+## Usage

-- compile c++
+- Compile c++

 ```shell
 g++ portscanner.cpp -o portscanner
 ```

-- run the portscanner
+- Run the portscanner:

 ```shell
 ./portscanner <targetIP> <timeout>
 ```

-- example:
+- Example:

 ```shell
 ./portscanner 192.168.1.100 2
 ```

-- scan all ports on the IP address 192.168.1.100 with a timeout of 2 seconds for each port
+- Scan all ports on the IP address 192.168.1.100 with a timeout of 2 seconds for each port.

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome.
+For major changes, please open an issue first
-  discuss what you would like to change
+to discuss what you would like to change.

-## license
+## License

 - [MIT](https://choosealicense.com/licenses/mit/)